beeware/toga/docs/reference/api/widgets/textinput.rst

 Notes
 -----

-* On iOS, a validation failure will be displayed, but the error message associated with the validation failure will not be shown.
+* Although an error message is provided when validation fails, Toga does not guarantee that this error message will be displayed to the user.

 Reference
 ---------